OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ### Set up a blue-green pattern in Octopus

-A blue-green pattern in Octopus is easy using [environments](https://octopus.com/docs/infrastructure/environments).
+You can set up a blue-green pattern in Octopus using [environments](https://octopus.com/docs/infrastructure/environments).
 Create 2 production environments with clear labels and assign the needed deployment targets to them.

 To create an environment: